Bringing a Claim to the Petty Debts Court

 Pleadings

-The Court will set a timetable to allow you to complete your Pleadings.
+The Court will set a timetable to allow you time to complete your Pleadings.
 These Court Orders, which you must comply with, are called Directions and will be given to you in writing.

-Guidance on how to prepare your Pleadings.
+Guidance on how to prepare your Pleadings

 Directions hearing